FredEckert/TailGunnerVR/README.md

 ### EXPLANATION OF CODE

 <!-- TODO: An explanation of the code can be found on the following blog posts: -->
-This project is in its early planning stages.
+This project is in its early developmental stages.
 Please see the Wiki for status. - https://github.com/FredEckert/TailGunnerVR/wiki

 ### DEPENDENCIES